danivilardell/crypto-notes/content/zklearning/3-ball-sorting-problem-zkp.md

 Having a protocol for the first version would also be useful, nonetheless, it is always more interesting to have protocols for NP statements.

-Since the problem is NP-complete, there exists a polynomial time reduction to the 3-coloring problem, which has a simple ZKP protocol.
+Since the problem is NP-complete, there exists a polynomial time reduction to the 3-coloring problem, which has a simple ZKP protocol[1].
 This means that we could build a ZKP proof by solving the reduced 3-coloring problem, nonetheless, this would be a bit boring and the reduction is not always trivial or short.
 Instead, we will build a ZKP protocol for the ball sorting puzzle directly and by using cards, so it can be executed just with a simple card deck.

 # Idea of the protocol